osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 ## Data collection

-After data source and data selection items are configured, the adapter establishes a connection to each event hub within the event hub namespace for all event hubs specified in data selection items.
+After you configure data source and data selection items, the adapter establishes a connection to each event hub within the event hub namespace for all event hubs specified in data selection items.
 Once a connection is established, the adapter begins consuming events from the event hubs and processes the events as soon as they are published by an event producer and become available to consumers.

 For more information see [PI Adapter for Azure Event Hubs data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).